Hashnode/mern-starter/README.md

 `match` takes two parameters, first is an object that contains routes, location and history and second is a callback function which is called when routes have been matched to a location.

 If there's an error in matching we return 500 status code, if no matches are found we return 404 status code.
-If a match is found then we need to create a new Redux Store instance.
+If a match is found then, we need to create a new Redux Store instance.

-**Note:** A new Redux Store is populated afresh on every request.
+**Note:** A new Redux Store has populated afresh on every request.

-`fetchComponentData` is the key function.
-It takes three params : first is a dispatch function of Redux store, second is an array of components that should be rendered in current route and third is the route params. `fetchComponentData` collects all the needs (need is an array of actions that are required to be dispatched before rendering the component) of components in the current route.
+`fetchComponentData` is the essential function.
+It takes three params: first is a dispatch function of Redux store, the second is an array of components that should be rendered in current route and third is the route params. `fetchComponentData` collects all the needs (need is an array of actions that are required to be dispatched before rendering the component) of components in the current route.
 It returns a promise when all the required actions are dispatched.
-We render the page and send data to client for client-side rendering in `window.__INITIAL_STATE__`.
+We render the page and send data to the client for client-side rendering in `window.__INITIAL_STATE__`.

 ### Client

 Client directory contains all the shared components, routes, modules.

 #### components
-This folder contains all the shared components which is used throughout the project.
+This folder contains all the common components which are used throughout the project.

 #### index.js
 Index.js simply does client side rendering using the data provided from `window.__INITIAL_STATE__`.